chemfiles/chemfiles.f03/doc/reference.rst

 information about these types, please see the chemfiles `overview`_.

 .. warning::

-   All indexing in chemfiles is 0-based!
+    Atomic indexes in chemfiles starts at 0, not 1.
 That means that the first atom in a frame have the index 0, not 1.
-This is because no translation is made from the underlying C library.
+This should be taken in account when using chemfiles function.
+Fortran arrays returned by function still have indexes starting at 1.

+    .. code-block :: fortran

+        program indexing
+            use iso_fortran_env, only: real32, int64
+            use chemfiles
+            implicit none
+            type(chfl_frame)      :: frame
+            type(chfl_atom)       :: atom
+            real(real32), pointer :: positions(:, :)
+            integer(int64)        :: natoms

+            !
+Read the frame here

+            !
+Get the first atom in the frame call atom%from_frame(frame, 0)
+            !
+Get the second atom in the frame
+            ! call atom%from_frame(frame, 1)

+            call frame%poositions(positions, natoms)
+            ! position(1, :) now contains the positions of the first atom end program

-   This may change in future release to use 1-based indexing, which is more familiar to Fortran developers.
+    This may change in future release to make all atomic number starting at 1, which is more familiar to Fortran developers and would be less confusing.

 .. _overview: http://chemfiles.readthedocs.org/en/latest/overview.html